cloudflare/terraform-provider-cloudflare/website/docs/r/zone_settings_override.html.markdown

 ### String Values

+* `ciphers`.
+An allowlist of ciphers for TLS termination.
+These ciphers must be in the BoringSSL format.
+Default: `[]`
 * `cache_level`.
 Allowed values: "aggressive" (default) - delivers a different resource each time the query string changes, "basic" - delivers resources from cache when there is no query string, "simplified" - delivers the same resource to everyone independent of the query string.
 * `cname_flattening`.
 Allowed values: "flatten_at_root" (default), "flatten_all", "flatten_none".
 * `h2_prioritization`.
 Allowed values: "on", "off" (default), "custom".